José Molina (baseball)

-José Benjamin Molina (/es/; born June 3, 1975) is a Puerto Rican professional baseball manager and former catcher.
+José Benjamin Molina (/es/; born June 3, 1975) is a Puerto Rican professional baseball manager and former catcher who currently serves as the manager of the Saraperos de Saltillo of the Mexican League.
 He played in Major League Baseball (MLB) for five teams, and for the Puerto Rican national team in the World Baseball Classic (WBC).
 Noted for his abilities in pitch-framing and in handling pitching staffs, Molina is a two-time World Series champion in MLB and a two-time silver medalist with Puerto Rico.

 Molina is the middle of three brothers (older brother Bengie and younger brother Yadier), all of whom have played catcher in Major League Baseball.
 They are the only three brothers in MLB history to all win World Series rings.
 Bengie and José did it together as members of the 2002 Anaheim Angels, and Yadier with the 2006 and 2011 Cardinals.
 José later won a second ring with the 2009 New York Yankees.
 Bengie also received a ring for the Giants victory in 2010, since he played part of the season for the Giants before being traded to the Texas Rangers who lost the World Series against the Giants.